UU-Human-Evolution/1MB335/Lab1.md

 cd ..
 ```

 Check that it took you to the right place.
-Here are two need things to know about `cd`
+Here are two neat things to know about `cd`

 ```
 cd -